Installation Costs, Fees and Charges

 Berber Carpets are much more difficult to install than other styles and the installation cost may be

 as much as $2 per yard higher than a standard plush-style carpet.
-Selecting a

 Patterned Carpet Style may also increase the installation cost as well as

 increase the amount of Carpet material needed to complete the job."